adaltas/node-nikita/packages/core/src/actions/ssh/open.coffee.md

 ## Handler

     handler = ({config, parent: {state}, tools: {log}}) ->
-      # No need to connect if ssh is a connection
-      if utils.ssh.is config.ssh
-        if not state['nikita:ssh:connection']
-          state['nikita:ssh:connection'] = config.ssh
-          return status: true, ssh: state['nikita:ssh:connection']
-        else if utils.ssh.compare state['nikita:ssh:connection'], config.ssh
-          return status: false, ssh: state['nikita:ssh:connection']
-        else
-          throw utils.error 'NIKITA_SSH_OPEN_UNMATCHING_SSH_INSTANCE', [
-            'attempting to set an SSH connection'
-            'while an instance is already registered with a different configuration' "got #{JSON.stringify utils.object.copy config.ssh.config, ['host', 'port', 'username']}" ]
-      # Get from cache
-      if state['nikita:ssh:connection']
-        # The new connection refer to the same target and the current one
-        if utils.ssh.compare state['nikita:ssh:connection'], config
-          return status: false, ssh: state['nikita:ssh:connection']
-        else
-          throw utils.error 'NIKITA_SSH_OPEN_UNMATCHING_SSH_CONFIG', [
-            'attempting to retrieve an SSH connection'
-            'with user SSH configuration not matching'
-            'the current SSH connection stored in state,' 'one possible solution is to close the current connection' 'with `nikita.ssh.close` before attempting to open a new one' "got #{JSON.stringify utils.object.copy config, ['host', 'port', 'username']}" ]
       # Validate authentication
       throw utils.error 'NIKITA_SSH_OPEN_NO_AUTH_METHOD_FOUND', [
         'unable to authenticate the SSH connection,'